matthewcornell/peepweather/README.md

 - BIG: improve hourly analysis algorithm

 - overall summary
-- a randomly-selected image on the right?
-- decide a nice color pallete
 - do smarter daylight calculation? (don't show if dusk or night)
-- show why color chosen - tooltip? list?